Prudential UK Property S1 & S3 funds

 The UK Property Workplace Pension funds are no longer available for investment.

-This page, including the Questions and Answers section, was last updated on 31 August 2021.
+This page, including the Questions and Answers section, is up to date at 31 January 2022.
 Please see 'Latest update' section below.

 We have now closed the Prudential UK Property S1 and S3 funds (the “property fund(s)”).
 The dates of the fund switches depends on the fund series (S1 or S3) and the type of pension scheme.
 The dates were:

 - 24 May 2021 for the S3 fund when accessed via: